 In the event of any type of emergency at camp, physical or otherwise, rest assured parents and/or guardians will be contacted promptly.
 In the event of a family emergency at home which requires the need to reach your camper, you will always be able to do that through our staff.
 See below for our emergency contact information.

 Visiting Policy: Personal visitors to camp during the camp week interrupt the camp schedule and can negatively impact campers, especially those struggling with homesickness.
 As such, we do not allow any personal visits to camp while camp is in session.
-We understand a week away from your camper can be difficult and seek to ease that burden through posting daily updates, pictures and videos via your online parent account.
+We understand a week away from your camper can be difficult and seek to ease that burden through posting daily updates and pictures via your online parent account.
 If you have any concerns about your camper or the camp program, please do not hesitate to contact us.

 Frontier Camp Main Office: (936) 544-3206